mdn/content/files/en-us/learn/css/building_blocks/selectors/selectors_tasks/index.md

 tags:
   - Beginner
   - CSS
+  - Learn
+  - Selectors
+  - test your skills
 ---
 {{LearnSidebar}}

-The aim of this task is to help you check your understanding of selectors in CSS.
+The aim of this skill test is to assess whether you've understood our [CSS selectors](/en-US/docs/Learn/CSS/Building_blocks/Selectors) article.

-> **Note:** You can try out solutions in the interactive editors below, however, it may be helpful to download the code and use an online tool such as [CodePen](https://codepen.io/), [jsFiddle](https://jsfiddle.net/), or [Glitch](https://glitch.com/) to work on the tasks.
+> **Note:** You can try out solutions in the interactive editors below.
+However, it may be helpful to download the code and use an online tool such as [CodePen](https://codepen.io/), [jsFiddle](https://jsfiddle.net/), or [Glitch](https://glitch.com/) to work on the tasks.
 >
 > If you get stuck, then ask us for help — see the [Assessment or further help](#assessment_or_further_help) section at the bottom of this page.

-## Selectors One
+## Selectors 1

 Without changing the HTML, use CSS to do the following things: